giocomai/castarter.legacy/README.md

     endPage = 5130,
     increaseBy = 10)
 ```

+N.B.
+Another frequently found way for websites to provide access to their archives is by creating pages with dates directly in their URL.
+If, for example, a website offers its contents in the form of <http://www.example.com/archive/2015-10-22>, then it would be possible to generate the links for all the dates, say, between January 2012 and December 2015, with the following parameters: `CreateLinks(linkFirstChunk = "http://www.example.com/", startDate = "2012-01-01", endDate = "2015-12-31", dateSeparator = "-")`

 This command creates a vector (`indexLinks`) including direct links to the index pages.
 With the following command, it is possible to see the first links thus created: